 Coles supermarkets dislike compensating workers hurt on way to or from work

-An interesting article from the Courier Mail we thought worth sharing…
+An interesting article from the Courier Mail (now deleted) we thought worth sharing…

 Coles supermarkets objected to paying workers’ compensation claims for injuries sustained on the way to or from work or during breaks because the company says it ‘cannot control risks’.